romainl/vim-qf/README.md

 ## Features

-* disable soft-wrapping in the quickfix window
+* disable soft-wrapping in the location/quickfix window
-* disable relative numbers in the quickfix window
+* disable relative numbers in the location/quickfix window
 * quickfix buffers are hidden from `:ls` and buffer navigation
 * optional Ack.vim-inspired mappings
 * optional mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious` that wrap around the beginning and end of the list
 * optional mapping for jumping to and from the location/quickfix window
-* filter/restore the list
+* filter/restore the current list
 * perform commands on each line in the list
 * perform commands on each file in the list
 * open the location/quickfix window automatically after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors
 * quit Vim if the last window is a location/quickfix window
 * close location window automatically when quitting parent window
+* jump to next group of entries belonging to same file ("file grouping")
+* save the current list

 ## Installation